california96/california96/README.md

 ### About Me

 - 🇬🇧Junior Software Engineer at Cambridge University Press & Assessment - Manila 🇵🇭
-- ☕️ / 🍵 Enjoys both tea and coffee (but not at the same time)
+- 🍵 Enjoys green tea
+- ☕️🚫 Recently quit coffee
-- 🧑🏻‍💻 Full stack developer with an occasional penchant for API development, and mobile development
+- 🧑🏻‍💻 Full stack developer with an occasional penchant for mobile development
 - 🚢 Slowly appreciating containerization
 - ☁️ Currently working for AWS and Oracle certifications
 - 📷 An old soul advocating for film photography and vinyl records
 - ❔ No Facebook account in any shape or form

 ### Current Tools and Technologies